vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 - Unmuted (`unmute`): The default value, all mount points are scanned as part of RTP.
 - Muted (`mute`): Mount points marked as noexec aren't scanned as part of RTP, these mount point can be created for:
-  - Database files on Database servers for keeping data base files.
+  - Database files on Database servers for keeping database files.
   - File server can keep data files mountpoints with noexec option.
   - Backup can keep data files mountpoints with noexec option.